firefartsdev/beer-catalogue/README.md

 `/docker-compose` folder to start a PostgreSQL container.

 The application includes a service that uses an S3 bucket to manage beer images.
-To enable this functionality, the application must be started with the following environment variables:
+To enable this functionality, you will need to update the `applcation-local.yml`with your bucket`s data and the application must be started with the following environment variables:

 - AWS_SECRET_KEY_ID
 - AWS_SECRET_ACCESS_KEY